The Rhône Valley is prime hunting ground for The Wine Beagle so I thought I would put together a brief overview of this wonderful region.

 Côtes du Rhône Villages AOC: The subtle addition of the word ‘Villages’ should be looked out for as it denotes quite a step-up in quality.
 Again, red makes up the great majority of production with Grenache being the dominant grape.
 These are often very good value and a safe bet in any restaurant.

 Caveat!
 Although the appellation system is designed to show different levels of quality, there are always exceptions.
-Some Villages wines for example might be better than some of the Crus, but will be limited in their categorisation by where their vineyards are.
+Some Villages wines for example might be better than some of the Crus, but if the vineyard is outside any of the 17 Cru's borders, then the wine cannot be eligible for Cru status.
 As a rule of thumb though the above will give you a pretty good idea of where you stand.